Chart Color Schemes

 An assessment of population growth drivers in Bondi Beach - North Bondi reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Bondi Beach - North Bondi's population is approximately 22,572 as of August 2025.
-This figure represents an increase of 1,867 people since the 2021 Census, which reported a population of 20,705.
-The change is inferred from the estimated resident population of 22,528 in June 2024 and an additional 66 validated new addresses since the Census date.
-This results in a population density ratio of 9,175 persons per square kilometer, placing Bondi Beach - North Bondi in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The area's 9.0% growth since the 2021 Census exceeds the SA3 area (4.9%) and the state level, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 76.1% of overall population gains during recent periods, driving primary population growth for the area.
+Bondi Beach - North Bondi's population is approximately 22,666 as of November 2025.
+This figure represents a rise of 1,961 individuals (9.5%) since the 2021 Census, which reported a population of 20,705 people.
+The increase was inferred from the estimated resident population of 22,528 in June 2024 and an additional 109 validated new addresses post-Census.
+This results in a density ratio of 9,213 persons per square kilometer, placing Bondi Beach - North Bondi within the top 10% nationally by AreaSearch's assessment.
+The area's growth exceeded both its SA3 region (5.5%) and the state level since the 2021 Census, indicating it as a growth leader.
+Overseas migration contributed approximately 76.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the national median, with the area expected to expand by 2,268 persons to 2041 based on the latest population numbers, resulting in a total increase of 9.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using 2021 as the base year are employed.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends suggest an increase just below the national median, with the area projected to expand by 2,268 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 9.4% over the 17-year period.

 Frequently Asked Questions - Population